paduanton/naturally-server/README.md

 }
 ```

-The application uses Soft Deletes to delete all of the info in HTTP DELETE requests, so when you do a **select** in database, the column **deleted_at** will not be null if the resource has been already deleted.
+The application uses Soft Deletes to delete all of the info in HTTP DELETE requests, so when you do a **select** in database, the column **deleted_at** is not going to be null if the resource has been already deleted.

 ## Unit and Integration tests